Equivalent models of derived stacks: Applications

 \section{Applications}

-We state the following slight generalization of Theorem \ref{thm:site_eq}. \begin{theorem} Assume that we have \(\U\)-small pseudo-model subcategories in \({\MM\sse s\Tc\Alg}\) and \(\NN\sse DG\Tc\Alg\) mapped to one another by the pair \((\Qc,\N)\) defined in \S\ref{sec:DK_Fermat}.
+We state the following slight generalization of Theorem \ref{thm:site_eq}. \begin{theorem} Assume that we have small full subcategories in \({\MM\sse \s\Tc\Alg}\) and \({\NN\sse \dg\Tc\Alg}\).
+And assume that they are mapped to one another by the pair \((\Qc,\N)\) defined in \S\ref{sec:DK_Fermat}.
 Assume additionally, that there are homotopical coverages on \(\MM\) and \(\NN\) preserved by the pair \((\Qc,\N).\) Then the pair \((\Qc^*,\N^*)\) induces an equivalence of sheaf topoi

 \end{theorem} \begin{proof} The proof is the same as the proof of the second equivalence in Theorem \ref{thm:site_eq}. \end{proof}